Finger Lakes National Forest: American Revolution

-Because of the Iroquois alliance with the British during the American Revolution, George Washington assigned Generals Sullivan and Clinton to mount a campaign against them.
-The Sullivan Campaign of 1779 was a major military undertaking which destroyed more than 40 villages and laid to waste hundreds of acres of cultivated fields and a large portion of the stored food and materials the Iroquois and British were dependent upon.
+Because of the Haudenosaunee alliance with the British during the American Revolution, George Washington assigned Generals Sullivan and Clinton to mount a campaign against them.
+The Sullivan Campaign of 1779 was a major military undertaking which destroyed more than 40 villages and laid to waste hundreds of acres of cultivated fields and a large portion of the stored food and materials the Haudenosaunee and British were dependent upon.

-A secondary, non-military result of the neutralization of the Six Nations Iroquois in this region was that it created "new" lands to allot to Colonial soldiers after the war in partial payment or reward for their service.
-The land was divided up into "military lots", the one mile (1.6 km) square (2.6 km²) units that are still the basis for the road (and much of the trail) system present on the Finger Lakes National Forest today.
-In 1790, the area was divided into 600 acre (2.4 km²) military lots and distributed among Revolutionary War veterans as payment for their services.
+A secondary, non-military result of the neutralization of the Six Nations in this region was that it created "new" lands to allot to Colonial soldiers after the war in partial payment or reward for their service.
+The land was divided up into "military lots", the one mile (1.6 km) square (2.6 km2) units that are still the basis for the road (and much of the trail) system present on the Finger Lakes National Forest today.
+In 1790, the area was divided into 600 acre (2.4 km2) military lots and distributed among Revolutionary War veterans as payment for their services.
 These early settlers cleared the land for production of hay and small grains such as buckwheat.
 As New York City grew, a strong market for these products developed, encouraging more intensive agriculture.
 The farmers prospered until the mid-19th century, when a series of unfortunate events occurred - the popularity of motorized transportation in urban centers (reducing the number of horses to be fed), gradual depletion of the soil resource, and competition from the midwest.